Food Worker Card

 How can I get a card that is valid for five years?

 If you complete the ServSafe Food Managers Training Course (or an equivalent advanced training course), you can receive a five-year food worker card.
-Call (253) 798-6145 for more details.
+For more information, see the Department of Health's list of approved advanced training courses.

 Why does a card cost $10?

 The $10 fee is required by Washington Administrative Code (WAC) 246-217.
 The fee is used by the Health Department to defray the cost of providing food worker training and education, administering the program and testing applicants.

 Do I have to sign my card once I print it?